nanoporetech/dorado/README.md

 3. Dorado will automatically run in multi-GPU `cuda:all` mode.
 If you have a hetrogenous collection of GPUs select the faster GPUs using the `--device` flag (e.g `--device cuda:0,2`).
 Not doing this will have a detrimental impact on performance.

 ## Running

+The following are helpful commands for getting started with `dorado`.
+To see all options and their defaults, please run `dorado -h` and `dorado <subcommand> -h`.

 ### Simplex basecalling